“Louisa Martin draws a door to enter into the invisible: other knowledges, other affects, a different language. Inspiring and necessary!”

 [film]

 LOSSY ECOLOGY takes as its starting point a 1965 copy of LIFE magazine, and THIS article documenting the electro-shock "treatments" of autistic children including 9 year old Pamela.
-The film features contortionist Tommaso Di Vicenzo who enacts the contorted vision of Pamela.
-The film 'enters' the floral pattern in the her clothing, in a dissociative reconfiguration of the senses.
+The film features contortionist Tommaso Di Vicenzo who enacts a contorted vision of Pamela’s internal experience.
+The film 'enters' the floral pattern in the her clothing, in a dissociative reconfiguration of the senses away from universalist interpretation.

 Photo: Mark Blower